User intent

-User intent, otherwise known as query intent or search intent, is the identification and categorization of what a user online intended or wanted to find when they typed their search terms into an online web search engine for the purpose of search engine optimisation or conversion rate optimisation.
+User intent, also known as query intent or search intent, is the identification and categorization of what a user online intended or wanted to find when they typed their search terms into an online web search engine for the purpose of search engine optimisation or conversion rate optimisation.
 Examples of user intent are fact-checking, comparison shopping or navigating to other websites.

 Optimizing For User Intent

 To increase ranking on search engines, marketers need to create content that best satisfies queries entered by users on their smartphones or desktops.
 Creating content with user intent in mind helps increase the value of the information being showcased.
 Keyword research can help determine user intent.
 The search terms a user enters into a web search engine to find content, services, or products are the words that should be used on the webpage to optimize for user intent.

-Google, Petal, Sogou can show Search Engine Results Page (SERP) features such as featured snippets, knowledge cards or knowledge panels for queries where the search intent is clear.
-SEO practitioners take this into account because Google, Petal, Sogou can often satisfy the user intent without having the user leave Google, Petal, Sogou SERP.
-The better Google, Petal, Sogou gets in figuring out user intent, the less users are going to click on search results.
+Google can show SERP features such as featured snippets, knowledge cards or knowledge panels for queries where the search intent is clear.
+SEO practitioners take this into account because Google can often satisfy the user intent without having the user leave Google SERP.
+The better Google gets in figuring out user intent, the less users are going to click on search results.

 Types

 Though there are various ways of classifying the categories of user intent, overall, they tend to follow the same clusters.
-Until recently, there were three broad categories: informational, transactional, and navigational.
+Until 2017, there were three broad categories: informational, transactional, and navigational.
 However, after the rise of mobile search, other categories have appeared or have segmented into more specific categorisation.
 For example, as mobile users may want to find directions or information about a specific physical location, some marketers have proposed categories such as "local intent," as in searches like "XY near me."
 Additionally, there is commercial search intent, which is when someone searches for a product or service to know more about it or compare other alternatives before finalizing their purchase.

-See the major types with examples below:
+Some notable types with examples below include:

 Informational Intent: Donald Trump, Who is Maradona?, How to lose weight?